healthykitchen101/healthykitchen101.com/electric-skillets/reviews/best.md

 The skillet has the **most even heat distribution** out of all our tested units, possibly thanks to the small surface area.
 The average temperature difference was only **4.1%**, earning the Nesco a 9.2/10.

 This skillet preheats faster than the GreenLife despite a much lower low power draw.
-It only took **1 min 24 sec** to preheat to 350°F and needed only an additional **30 seconds** to reach 400°F.
+It only took **1 min 24 sec** to preheat to 350°F and needed only an additional **30 seconds** to reach 400°F.\[161\] Nesco 8 inch Electric Skillet Cooking Steaks 3

 Unfortunately, our pancakes got a bit too dark too fast, especially around the edges right where the heating element is.
 The pancake was still fluffy but it retained a bit too much moisture to be anywhere near first rate (6/10).